How to Create An In-Demand Digital Product That Sells

 You’d best make sure there’s something they can easily consume, apply and use successfully in their own environment.

-#3 – Deliver In Such A Way That Absolutely DELIGHTS Your Customers
+#3 – Deliver So It Absolutely DELIGHTS Your Customers

 Use successful examples; show how they work and how to model them.